 The McCabe community is most proud of the success of continued strong academic achievement in both ELA and Math.
-The 2019 California Dashboard GREEN rating and performance above standards compare well to state and local averages.
+The 2022 California Dashboard performance rating for ELA was 14.5 points above standard.
+This score was higher compared to state and local averages.
+The performance rating for Math was 15.5 points below standard.
+This score was also higher compared to state and local averages.
 We contribute our success to the dedication of the teaching staff in building strong school-home connections.
-While not comparable to pre-pandemic scores, the 2020-2021 Smarter Balance results show 51.83% of students met or exceeded the Standard for ELA; and 38.40% met or exceeded the Standard for Math.